uofu-emb/rtos/labs/2.mocking/README.md

 Implement several mocking techniques.
 Measure and test the behavior of code using mocked functionality.

-# Setup.
+# Pre-lab
 1. Create a new project and copy in the .c files from this lab.
-1. Read through the lab and familiarize yourself with the general principle of the techniques.
+1. Read through the lab and familiarize yourself with the terms used and general principle of the techniques.

 # Lab
 ## Macro conditionals